Jonathan2251/lbt/_sources/lld.rst.txt

   ...
   RET to PC < 0, finished!

-Above test includes the printf format verification.
+The above test includes verification of the ``printf`` format.
-Let's check the result with PC program printf-stdarg-1.c output as follows,
+Let’s check the result by comparing it with the output of the PC program ``printf-stdarg-1.c`` as follows,

 .. code-block:: console